 Hepatitis A Vaccine, a series of 2 vaccines.
 The second vaccine is given at least 6 months after the first vaccine.

-Hepatitis B Vaccine, a series of 3 vaccines.
-The second vaccine is given 1-2 months after the first vaccine, and the third vaccine is given 6 months after the first vaccine.
+Hepatitis B Vaccine, a series of 2 vaccines.
+The second vaccine is given 1 months after the first vaccine.

 Tdap Vaccine (Tetanus, Diphtheria, and Pertussis) is recommended every 10 years.
 The pertussis is added to the tetanus and diphtheria vaccine one time during adulthood, to boost immunity.